robertjanes/Glyphs-Scripts/README.md

 #### CopyMasterChildLayersToMaster
 Copies anchors between masters.
 Existing anchors are overwritten.

+#### Delete Background Layers
+Clears the background layers of the selected layers.

 #### HalfAllKerningValues
 Halves the values of all kerning pairs in all masters.